andrewdwallo/filament-companies/README.md

 ```

 ### Notice
-* This package is supposed to be a Filament Context and is planning to be used as one in Filament V3.
+* This package is planned to be used as a Context in Filament V3.
 * The default view after installation is not supposed to be the "Admin" Context, this would be the view that a "company owner" or "company user" would see.
-* There are methods to support an "Admin" Context if wanted.
+* There are methods to support an "Admin" Context if desired.

 ### Contributing